sellorm/csv2api/README.md

 > install.packages(c('readr','plumber','argparser','dplyr'))
 ```

-csv2api can be installed by simpy cloning this repo.
+csv2api can be installed by simply cloning this repo.

 Assuming everything worked without incident, you're nearly ready to enter the fascinating world of APIs.